telepresenceio/telepresence/docs/quick-start.md

 With Telepresence, you can create [intercepts](concepts/intercepts.md) that intercept all traffic going to a service in your remote cluster and route it to your local environment instead.

-1. Connect to your cluster with `telepresence connect` and connect to the Kubernetes API server:
+1. Connect to your cluster with `telepresence connect` and connect to the Kubernetes API server.
+A 401 response code is expected and indicates that the service could be reached:

    ```
    $ telepresence connect